Bworld-Studio/oap-ui-vue/README.md

 ## Last update

-### 0.3.1
+### 0.3.2
-  - ✅ Bump to 0.3.1
+  - ✅ Bump to 0.3.2
   - 🔁 Update all dependencies to latest
-  - ✅ Reorganisations in Vue files
+  - ✅ Reorganisation in Vue files in two separated folders.
+"Views" for root .vue and "Components" for .vue called from views
   - ✅ Splitting API calls from Vue files for more reusability
-  - 🔨 Corrections made in Translation
-  - 🔨 Corrections in Client.vue
-  - 🔨 Corrections in Settings.vue
-  - 🚧 Creations of Product view
+  - 🚧 Implementation of Vuex to handle State Management
-  - 🚧 Start of Side Menu hiding function
+	- 🔑 Start the use of .env files
-  - ✅ Upload of new icons and fonts

 [Complete changelog](https://github.com/Bworld-Studio/openpharmaUI/blob/main/CHANGELOG.md)